mail4umar/qprof_export/README.md

 ADMIN_PASSWORD=""
 ```

-Provide a local directory where the parquet files can be saved temporarily:
+Provide a local directory where the parquet files can be saved temporarily.
+The user should have write permissions for this diretory.
+By default present working directory will be used.

 ```
-LOCAL_DIRECTORY="/scratch_b/ughumman/temp"
+LOCAL_DIRECTORY="$PWD"
 ```

 Then optionally add project/customer info: